tobiz/OGN-Flight-Logger_V3/README.md

 # OGN-Flight-Logger_V3
-DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flight-Logger_V3
+DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flight-Logger_V2.2 (V3 was not continued)

 Python APRS/OGN program to log flight times, durations and maximum heights achieved